Enabling Better Voice Quality

 - GSM-HR ("HR" stands for "half-rate"), used by cellular companies.

-The table below compares these codecs with the HD Audio codec, G.722:
+The table below compares these codecs with the G.722 HD Audio codec:

-The bottom line is that G.722 provides a far superior audio sound with no noticeable latency, delivering a more natural conversation, with better clarity to discriminate between letters "S" and "F" or "P" and "T".
+The bottom line is that both G.722 and Opus provide a far superior audio sound, delivering a more natural conversation, with better clarity to discriminate between letters "S" and "F" or "P" and "T".
 This is especially true among female speakers, whose voices generate higher audio frequencies.

-To experience TurboBridge conference calls in HD Audio, you need three things:
+To experience TurboBridge conference calls in HD Audio using SIP Access, you need three things:

 - A device enabled with the G.722 wideband codec, such as a computer softphone or an IP Phone.